This is the 19th post of a 50 article series for new marketers at B2B startups.

 - Training the sales team on messaging and new features

 In addition to those continuously needed tasks, product marketing is responsible for go-to-market strategy when a new product or feature is being launched.
-To properly enable the sales team to sell the new feature, product marketing needs to define how we are introducing the new features to customers, leads and opportunities.
+To properly enable the sales team to sell the new feature, product marketing needs to define how to introduce the new features to customers, leads and opportunities.
 This translates into a timeline with a comprehensive set of marketing activities that build on each other.
 Specifically:

-- Building landing pages focused on the new features
+- Build landing pages focused on the new features

-- Creating waiting lists for customers to sign-up
+- Creat waiting lists for customers to sign-up

-The product marketer is often an analyzer.
-She is looking at market, competitive, product and customer data from a variety of sources, wrangling it together and packaging it in ways that are valuable for other functional areas.
+Product marketers are often analyzers.
+They look at market, competitive, product and customer data from a variety of sources, wrangling it together and packaging it in ways that are valuable for other functional areas.
 For example:

-At the macro-level, product marketing should be continuously researching the current market landscape and identifying potential partners, emerging competitors, and trends that may impact our ability to sell.
-This tactically involves reading industry publications, setting up google alerts on relevant topics and sharing weekly or monthly briefs with the team on the pulse of our industry.
+At the macro-level, product marketing should be continuously researching the current market landscape and identifying potential partners, emerging competitors, and trends that may impact your ability to sell.
+This tactically involves reading industry publications, setting up google alerts on relevant topics and sharing weekly or monthly briefs with the team on the pulse of your industry.

-We never want our sales team to be in a demo, get asked about a competitor, and not have the information needed to sell against them.
-It is product marketing’s job to understand all of our competitors, identify how our product is superior, and create easy-to-understand collateral that delivers that message.
+Your sales team should never be in a demo, get asked about a competitor, and not have the information needed to sell against them.
+It is product marketing’s job to understand all of your competitors, identify how your product is superior, and create easy-to-understand collateral that delivers that message.

-Our product marketing team needs to be digging into product data, alongside the product managers.
+The product marketing team needs to be digging into product data, alongside the product managers.
 What features are most used?
-What success metrics are we using to determine if customers are getting value from the product?
+What success metrics are you using to determine if customers are getting value from the product?
 This information can be translated into talking points and collateral for the sales team.
 Product marketing needs to be highly data-driven to access and unlock insights from this data.

 Customers all have unique stories and use-cases.
 It is the product marketer’s job to capture these stories and turn them into actionable collateral, content or messaging guidelines for the sales team to use when speaking with opportunities.

 Overall the product marketing function has a full plate in a cranking B2B marketing team.
 Some teams will align product marketing closer to product management, and the lines sometimes get blurred between them.
-It’s critical that as we are establishing a product marketing function, we clearly define the difference in responsibilities between that and product management.
-Here is how my team’s product marketing manager, Frank Wang, defines that:
+It’s critical that as you are establishing a product marketing function, you clearly define the difference in responsibilities between that and product management.
+Here is how product marketing manager Frank Wang defines that: